 Hello, I'm Jamie.
-I am a BABCP accredited Cognitive Behavioural Psychotherapist (CBP), a BACP accredited Integrative Counsellor and an accredited Clinical Supervisor.
+I am a BABCP accredited Cognitive Behavioural Psychotherapist (CBP), an Integrative Counsellor and an accredited Clinical Supervisor.
 I work with individuals and offer a warm, friendly and supportive atmosphere, in order to promote development and change.

 I work primarily as a cognitive behavioural psychotherapist and work within the Ethical Frameworks of the BACP and BABCP.
 Although CBT is a recommended therapy for people suffering from depression and/or anxiety, I also tailor my approach to suit your needs.
 I also integrate a Person-Centred approach/third-wave approaches within my work - I am happy to discuss your options.